antoniantonov/learnz/README.md

 # learnz
-All about learning gainz - learnz.
+It's all about that learnz...